 Harefield villagers lined the streets to honour funeral parades from the hospital to St Mary’s cemetery.
 The first death was in February 1916.
 As Private Robert Wake’s coffin passed the Junior School, headmaster Jeffrey ran inside, pulled a flag from the classroom wall and draped it over the bare coffin.
 This flag was used in subsequent funeral processions and still exists today (more on that next week).
 Connections between Harefield and Australia remain strong and I’m grateful to Harefield residents for their historical advice; particularly Lorraine Piercy and Andy Harris.
 Each Anzac Day, local schoolchildren lay flowers against the headstones for the Australians who died in their village.

 Lest we forget.

-Next week I’ll share the story of the Anzac quilt, connections between the flag and Adelaide High School, as well as links to In the Lamplight and Australian Quarantine Stations.
+Next week I’ll share two stories linked to In the Lamplight; the Anzac quilt and the Harefield flag.
 I am grateful for funding support from the Department of Local Government, Sport and Cultural Industries.